The Killing of Two Lovers: Plot

-David goes to a hobby store and purchases model rockets for his children to fire off as a bonding experience before they spend the weekend with him.
-The outing turns sour when Jess's rocket fails to launch, and in her frustration, she explodes on him over his unwillingness to mend his marriage; David consoles her before taking his children back home.
+Seeking a bonding experience, he buys model rockets for a weekend outing with his children.
+The day turns sour when Jess's rocket fails to launch, and in her frustration, she explodes on him over his unwillingness to mend his marriage.
+David consoles her before taking his children back home.
 There, Nikki reveals to David that she refused to allow Jess to go to a concert with her friends so that she could spend time with him, but David explains his fears that Jess will begin blaming him for not getting to live her life.
 Their argument is overheard by Derek, who has come to spend the weekend with Nikki.
 David becomes angered when Derek refers to Nikki as his girlfriend and becomes increasingly confrontational with him.
 As Nikki leaves them alone to check on her children, Derek brutally beats David and tells him he doesn't deserve her before going inside.
-Nikki tries to stop a bruised and bloodied David as he drives off, sobbing and delirious.
-After stopping in a field, he believes he sees Derek leaving his truck and approaching him.
-David exits his truck and begins firing his gun, not realizing that it is actually Nikki.
-She cradles him in her arms as he cries, the two telling each other that they love each other.
+Nikki attempts to intervene, but David, bruised and bloodied, drives off in distress.
+In a delirious state, David believes he sees Derek approaching and fires his gun, unaware that it's Nikki.
+The aftermath leaves Nikki cradling David, both expressing their love for each other.
+Sometime later, the family, including Jess, happily shops for appliances before leaving together in David's truck.

-Sometime later, David, Nikki, and their children go shopping for appliances at a hardware store holding a liquidation sale.
-While all involved (including Jess) appear happy altogether, the ultimate fate of David and Nikki's relationship remains unknown.